rook/rook/Documentation/ceph-cluster-crd.md

             - ReadWriteOnce
 ```

+For a more advanced scenario, such as adding a dedicated device you can refer to the [dedicated metadata device for OSD on PVC section](#dedicated-metadata-device-for-osd-on-pvc).

 ## Settings

 Settings can be specified at the global level to apply to the cluster as a whole, while other settings can be specified at more fine-grained levels.
 If any setting is unspecified, a suitable default will be used automatically.